beauty in metaphor

 - the tribal fragmentation and stereotyping that are pulling America apart (us and them),

 - the curious twilight of our natural world in the hands of man (in our nature), and

 - the ways in which people become disastrously attached to their misfit desires.

-if you enjoy these meditative essays, with their symbolic imagery, you can find a similar approach to a number of other galleries elsewhere on this site, such as my essay on the intimate relationship between chaos and the sublime, which headlines the set of galleries celebrating beauty from disorder.
+If you enjoy these meditative essays, you can find a similar approach to a number of other galleries elsewhere on this site, such as my essay on the intimate embrace between chaos and the sublime, which headlines the set of galleries celebrating beauty from disorder.
 It's a gorgeous mess out there.
 Such is life.